DennisSchulmeister/ls-plugin-extra-tags/README.md

 The attribute `active` can be used to open one page by default.
 Accordingly the attribute `bold` can be used to render a bold page title.

-**Slide Carousel**
+### Slide Carousel

 A carousel allows to manually slide through a linear sequence of images.
-Unlike typical HTML carousels, this one doesn't automaticaly move but rather requires to click a link to see the next card.
+Unlike typical HTML carousels, this one doesn't automatically move but rather requires to click a link to see the next card.

 <img src="screenshots/lsx-carousel.png" style="border: 1px solid lightgrey; margin-bottom: 1em" />